 El Refugio is a training and retreat center that facilitates a deeper relationship with Jesus Christ through nature and outdoor adventure.
 At El Refugio we have retreats with adventure programing that are purposely structured to bring people’s attention to their spiritual need of Jesus Christ or to help them grow in their walk with Christ.
 We also have a very developed training program in outdoor camp ministry with the goal of giving others the ability to run and operate a camp ministry or to use their training in their local churches.

 Rick and Sue live in Michigan, at present with 4 of their 7 children and primarily work with: US mission teams; interns and missionary staff recruiting; and fund raising for projects.
 Rick travels to Ecuador frequently supporting the work of El Refugio and leading short term mission teams.

 Reaching & Teaching, Peru

 The Holloway family has deep roots with Chapelstreet Church with Betsy growing up in the church from infancy through college.
 Trevor received his master’s degree from Trinity Evangelical Divinity School and served in pastoral ministry for seven years before taking a staff position at To Every Tribe’s Center for Pioneer Church Planting.
 Aside from working in the home, Betsy is passionate about mentoring and discipling younger women.
 Their vision for their ministry in Peru is two-fold: 1) to partner with and train Peruvian pastors, leaders, and missionaries to reach the unreached with the gospel of Christ and 2) to entrust biblically sound teaching to faithful men who will be equipped to teach others thereby strengthening the church in Peru.
-They have four children: Ethan, Titus, Nora, and Ellie.
+They have four children: Ethan, Titus, Nora, Ellie, and Jill.

 Tri & Emily Truong